 WHERE: Kakum National Park, Ghana

 Raised up 130 feet through the thick rainforest in Ghana’s Kakum National Park, the Kakum Canopy Walk is a rickety-looking structure designed to put visitors at a height typically reserved for monkeys and birds.
-Opened in 1995, the little-known park certainly had tourism in mind when it put together this collection of seven bridges made of wire rope and wooden planks.
+Opened in 1995, the little-known park certainly had tourism in mind when it put together this collection of seven bridges made of wire rope and wooden planks stretching for over 1000 feet.
 How much wildlife you will actually see on any given day is in the lap of the gods, but these precarious canopies should be enough to hold your attention.
 Unlike any of the other bridges in this list however, the Kakum Canopy Walk has safety netting beneath just in case the worst happens.

 U Bein Bridge

 Constructed in 1857 from the ruins of a nearby teak palace close to Amarapura in Myanmar, the designers of this 1.2-kilometer-long (0.75 mile) bridge probably weren’t considering how Instagram-friendly it would be at the time.
 Providing beautiful sunset shots, U Bein Bridge is popular with locals and tourists alike.
 While the 150-year-old bridge isn’t particularly high, its length leaves visitors remarkably exposed when crossing the vast Taungthaman Lake.